elixir-europe/rdmkit/pages/national_resources/no_resources.md

 ### Norwegian tools assembly for sensitive personal data

 ELIXIR Norway's tools assembly for personally identifiable datasets is based on the University of Oslo's Services for Sensitive Data (TSD).
-This infrastructure provides resources to help you comply with Norwegian and European regulations regarding sensitive personal data.
+TSD provides resources to help you comply with Norwegian and European regulations regarding sensitive personal data.
 You can also store, process, and analyse your data in a secure, restricted environment and use a wide range of integrated data management tools.
 More details are available on the [National Norwegian services for sensitive (personal) data tool assembly RDMkit page](tsd_assembly).

 ### The Norwegian Pathogen Portal